Sigma 35mm f/2 DG DN Contemporary Review

 Specs and Handling

 The Sigma 35mm f/2 DG DN has an aperture ring with perfectly dampened clicks.
-This along with a solid and beautifully designed lens-hood are highlight for me.
+This, along with a solid and beautifully designed lens hood, is a highlight for me.
 The overall build quality feels very solid.

-The lens takes 58mm filters, has three aspherical elements, one SLD element, a rounded 9-blade diaphragm, and is dust and splash-resistant.
-As for autofocus, it has a stepping motor AF system.
+The lens takes 58mm filters, has three aspherical elements, one SLD element, a rounded 9-blade diaphragm, and is dust—and splash-resistant.
+It also has a stepping motor AF system for autofocus.

-Design-wise the Sigma 35mm f/2 is a very good fit for my Leica SL2-S and it balances perfectly with this camera.
+Design-wise, the Sigma 35mm f/2 DG DN is a perfect fit for my Leica SL2-S and balances perfectly with this camera.
 This was one of the main selling points for me.

 A beautiful metal lens is included with the Sigma 35mm f/2 DG DN Contemporary, L-Mount, shown on a Leica SL2-S